-To start your hike, begin walking towards the north end of the lake from the hotel.
-Although you’re never too far away from civilization on this hike, you should still keep in mind that you are traveling in grizzly bear country, and Many Glacier has a fairly high concentration of grizzlies.
-As you proceed around the north end of the lake, look up towards the slopes of Altyn Peak to scan for grizzly bears and bighorn sheep.
-Early morning and late afternoons are usually the best times for sighting a bear.
+Starting your hike from the hotel, begin walking towards the north end of the lake.
+Although you're never too far away from civilization on this hike, you should still keep in mind that you're traveling in grizzly bear country, and Many Glacier has a fairly high concentration of grizzlies.
+As you proceed around the north end of the lake, look up towards the slopes of Altyn Peak to scan for grizzlies and bighorn sheep.
+Early mornings and late afternoons are usually the best times for spotting bears in this area.

-Looking towards your left as you proceed along, you’ll also have several outstanding views of the Many Glacier Hotel.
+As you continue along the north shore you'll also be treated to some outstanding views of the Many Glacier Hotel.

-Roughly 0.8 miles from the boat dock you’ll reach the parking area for the Grinnell Glacier Trailhead.
-Hikers should turn left here, and walk another 100 yards to reach the loop trail again.
-As mentioned, the Grinnell Glacier Trailhead offers hikers another point of entry onto the Swiftcurrent Lake Nature Trail as well.
+Roughly eight-tenths of a mile from the boat dock you'll reach the parking area for the Grinnell Glacier Trailhead.
+Hikers should turn left here and walk another 100 yards to reach the loop trail again.
+As mentioned, the Grinnell Glacier Trailhead offers hikers another point of entry onto the Swiftcurrent Lake Nature Trail.

 From this trailhead the path proceeds through a pleasant forest of pines and aspen trees, with views of Grinnell Point and Mt.
 Wilbur on your right.

-Roughly a quarter mile past the Grinnell Glacier Trailhead you’ll reach a footbridge over Switftcurrent Creek.
+Roughly a quarter-mile past the Grinnell Glacier Trailhead you'll arrive at a footbridge over Switftcurrent Creek.
 The bridge offers outstanding views of Mt.
 Wilbur towards the west, and Wynn Mountain towards the east.

-Roughly 1.8 miles from the Many Glacier Hotel you’ll reach the south boat dock.
-Many hikers take Chief Two Guns across Swiftcurrent Lake, then take another shuttle boat across Lake Josephine, before making the 3.6-mile hike to Grinnell Glacier.
+Roughly 1.8 miles from the Many Glacier Hotel you'll reach the south boat dock.
+Many hikers take Chief Two Guns across Swiftcurrent Lake, then board another shuttle boat across Lake Josephine before embarking on the 3.6-mile hike to Grinnell Glacier.